SAP/alert-notification-node-client/docs/common-objects/retry-configuration.md

 ## Description

-This object is used to setup a retry configuration for the Alert Notification client.
-The logic behind is as simple as follows - if a request to Alert Notification fails it will be retried until the _maxRetries_ are reached and each retry will be attempted after the given _retryBackoff_.
+This object is used to setup a retry configuration for the Alert Notification service client.
+The logic behind is as simple as follows - if a request to Alert Notification service fails it will be retried until the _maxRetries_ are reached and each retry will be attempted after the given _retryBackoff_.

 ## Properties